 (*According to Stanford HAI, Fei-Fei is considered one of the pioneering researchers in the field of artificial intelligence.
 She previously served as the Director of the Stanford AI Lab (SAIL) from 2013 to 2018.
 For her Ph.D. dissertation research, Fei-Fei looked into a combination of cognitive neuroscience and computer vision…She dedicates her research to human-centered AI and is a national leading voice for advocating diversity in STEM and AI.)

-Q. How about semiconductor giants and future?
+Q. How about semiconductor giants?

 I think, they certainly one of the leaders at the moment.
 They can continue.
 I mean they can.
 I think underlying technology is slowing down.
 Intel is going to come back now and forever.
 Then they have to continue to innovate.
 That’s the only way to remain relevant.